With a simple Google search, knowledge is at our fingertips.

 Equality means sameness.
 The goal of racial equality is for everyone to be treated the same, but that is not the focus of racial justice.
 The focus of racial justice is equity.

 Equity is fairness and justice.
-For success to occur, everyone must be able to begin from the same point and be given the same resources.
+For success to occur, everyone must be able to begin at the same point and be given the same resources.

-White people have had a 400-year head start in creating wealth in America.
-The racial wealth gap is not only because of the enslavement of Africans, but also Jim Crow, redlining, and mass incarceration.
+White people have had a 400-plus year head start in creating wealth in America.
+The racial wealth gap is not only the result of the chattel slavery in America, but also Jim Crow, redlining, and mass incarceration.